 Gallons of pickles

 Robyn Samra grew her fledgling pickle business from a single booth at her local flea market to regular spots at 45 farmers markets, a brick-and-mortar retail store, a website, and numerous wholesale accounts.
 Along the way, Samra enlisted her husband and two daughters, and Pickle Licious became a family business.

-Pickle Licious offers 10 subscriptions, all variations on different sized containers of pickles and/or olives arriving monthly for three, six, or 12 months.
+Pickle Licious offers six subscriptions, all variations on different sized containers of pickles and olives arriving monthly for three or six months.
 A six-month subscription of one-gallon jars (about 40 pickles), for instance, is about $150, while a three-month subscription for a pint of olives plus a quart of pickles sells for around $60.
 Shipping is extra.

 Why We Chose It: One jar or two, sweet, sour or mixed, Month Club Store lets you customize your pickle of the month selections.

 Month Club Store has been in the monthly gift game for well over a decade.
 The company is staffed with experts skilled at finding unique items and delivering them to hungry enthusiasts month after month.
 There's an exciting and eclectic roster of products, with clubs like Potato Chip, Cigar, Soup, Mustard, and, yes, Pickle of the Month.

 Month Club Store gets a leg up on Amazing Clubs when it comes to flexibility.
 With its Pickle of the Month Club, you can choose to receive one jar or two, alter the delivery frequency, and specify the flavor profile.
 The one thing you can't do is pay monthly.
 All club charges are upfront and nonrecurring.